-To adopt the Rules of the Senate for the 133rd General Assembly.

-RESOLVED, That the following are the Rules of the Senate for the 133rd General Assembly:
+To adopt the Rules of the Senate for the 134th General Assembly.
+RESOLVED, That the following are the Rules of the Senate for the 134th General Assembly:

-RULES OF THE SENATE 132nd 133rd GENERAL ASSEMBLY

-TIME OF CONVENING; DUTIES OF THE PRESIDENT
+RULES OF THE SENATE 133rd 134th GENERAL ASSEMBLY TIME OF CONVENING; DUTIES OF THE PRESIDENT

-- Rule 1.
+Rule 1.
 (Time of Sessions.)
 The sessions of the Senate shall be held at such times as are determined by the President.
 For the months of January through June in each year, and separately for the months of July through December in each year, the President, at the beginning of each six-month period, shall establish a schedule of dates and times according to which the Senate shall hold sessions and at which roll call votes are taken.
-The schedule and any revision or supplement thereto shall be published and a copy provided to each senator. - Rule 2.
+Alternatively, the President may establish the schedule for each calendar year at the beginning of the calendar year.
+The schedule and any revision or supplement thereto shall be published and a copy provided to each senator.

+Rule 2.
 (May Select Senator to Preside.)
-The President may name any senator to perform the duties of the chair, but such substitution shall not extend beyond an adjournment; nor shall any senator so named attest any document as President or President Pro Tempore of the Senate. - Rule 3.
+The During a voting session, the President may name any senator to perform the duties of the chair, but such substitution shall not extend beyond an adjournment; nor shall any senator so named attest any document as President or President Pro Tempore of the Senate.

+Rule 3.
 (Clerk Shall Call Senate to Order.)
-When both the President and the President Pro Tempore are absent at the hour to which the Senate has adjourned or taken a recess, the Clerk shall call the Senate to order and the Senate shall proceed to select some member to act as presiding officer until the President or President Pro Tempore is present, or an adjournment is taken. - Rule 4.
+When both the President and the President Pro Tempore are absent at the hour to which the Senate has adjourned or taken a recess, the Clerk shall call the Senate to order and the Senate shall proceed to select some member to act as presiding officer until the President or President Pro Tempore is present, or an adjournment is taken.

+Rule 4.
 (President to Enforce Rules.)
 The President shall enforce the rules of the Senate.
 The President shall preserve order and decorum in the proceedings of the Senate; and in case of any disturbance or disorderly conduct in the lobby the President shall have the power to order the same to be cleared.
 When the Senate is recessed or adjourned, the Clerk shall be responsible for the preservation of order and decorum in the Senate Chamber.

-The Senate Chamber, Senate offices, Senate committee and conference rooms, the Members' Lounge, and all adjoining spaces shall be designated as non-smoking areas.
+The Senate Chamber, Senate offices, Senate committee and conferencerooms, the Members' Lounge, and all adjoining spaces shall be designated asnon-smoking areas.
 This rule shall be strictly enforced.